 All osteopaths are expected to have a complaints procedure in place in their practice to address patient concerns.
 If you have concerns about the competence or the professional conduct of your osteopath, and you have been unable to resolve the issue satisfactorily with the osteopath, or their employer, the General Osteopathic Council will advise on the next steps to take under a formal complaints procedure.

 Undergraduate students follow a four or five-year degree course combining academic and clinical work.
 Qualification generally takes the form of a bachelor’s degree in osteopathy – a BSc(Hons), BOst or BOstMed – or a masters degree in osteopathy (MOst).
 Many osteopaths continue their studies after graduating.
-Osteopaths are required to update their training throughout their working lives.
-They must complete at least 30 hours of Continuing Professional Development per year.
+Osteopaths are required to update their training, skills and knowledge throughout their working lives, through our continuing professional development scheme.

 The standards of osteopathic training and practice are maintained and developed by the General Osteopathic Council, the profession’s statutory regulator established under the Osteopaths Act 1993.